 - New products launches.

 Below is a short clip and transcript of our conversation.

-So that started putting us in a challenging position even in 2020 but for us it always was a fight to create this community around No Evil Foods.
-And that was external with consumers and people buying the product but it was also very important that it was an internal thing too with our team.
+So that started putting us in a challenging position, even in 2020.
+But for us, it always was a fight to create this community around No Evil Foods, and that was external with consumers and people buying the product, but it was also very important that it was an internal thing too with our team.
 So we spent tons and tons of time and energy and money focused on building that internal community of No Evil Foods and that meant raising wages during the pandemic.
-You know all the safety protocols around Covid-19 that kept Covid-19 from spreading, we had no cases of Covid-19 spreading in our facility throughout the pandemic until we made this change.
+You know, all the safety protocols around Covid-19 that kept Covid-19 from spreading, we had no cases of Covid-19 spreading in our facility throughout the pandemic until we made this change.
 We focused a lot on doing those things despite what a lot of folks might think- I guess what I’m trying to say is you might have had to make different decisions as a small company to pull back and we pushed.
 Our company essentially went through a situation where we were raising capital.
 We had a significant strategic investment that was supposed to come to the business and that didn’t happen.
-We had literally days to figure out what to do about that for business to survive and so all of those things kind of stack up to a moment in time where we had to make a terribly painful decision to shift the business because otherwise there wasn’t going to be a No Evil Foods.
+We had literally days to figure out what to do about that for the business to survive and so all of those things kind of stack up to a moment in time where we had to make a terribly painful decision to shift the business because otherwise there wasn’t going to be a No Evil Foods.
 We weren’t going to be able to go out and save animals and help people be healthier or help save the planet.